Pomax/are-we-flying/docs/index.md

 Engaging altitude hold at 1500 feet.
 Initial trim: 0
 ```

-And our client is none the wiser: as far as it knows it's still just connecting to a regular api server:
+And our client is none the wiser, either.
+As far as it knows it's still just connecting to a regular api server:

 ![A mocked flight](./images/page/mocked-flight.png)